-Yeah, I mean, very important.
-I think each role within The Graph network has its purpose.
-And it’s extremely important.
-And though being a Delegator is kind of the least technical role.
-It’s extremely important to help secure The Graph network.
-And so you know, I personally am delegating within The Graph network to help secure the ecosystem.
-And then, you know, one interesting piece is that Delegators can’t be slashed within The Graph network.
-So their funds are safe or Safu will repeat with what CZ had, but on Twitter that kind of became a meme with within the blockchain ecosystem.
+Yeah, I mean very important.
+I think each role within The Graph Network has its purpose and it’s extremely important.
+And though being a Delegator is the least technical role, it’s extremely important to help secure The Graph Network.
+And so I personally am delegating within The Graph Network to help secure the ecosystem.
+And then one interesting piece is that Delegators can’t be slashed within The Graph Network so their funds are safe, or SAFU, if we’ll repeat what CZ had put on Twitter, that became a meme within the blockchain ecosystem.

 So how did you as a Delegator approach that important decision of selecting an Indexer to stake your GRT with?

 That’s a great question.
-When I approach this, I have chosen a handful of different Indexers within the network to delegate to you and mainly for because, you know, decentralization and distribution is very important to me.
-And so you know, I didn’t choose the Indexers that had the most stake there, I chose the ones that had kind of less stake.
-But also kind of just understanding each Indexer has their own economic model.
-So it’s kind of important to understand that understand their portion of the fees they’re allocating to Delegators.
-And why.
-And so also, Brandon Ramirez, one of the co-founders and research leads at Edge & Node, he did a great video at ETHDenver, and I’m happy to share that so you can put it in the show notes around kind of choosing your Indexer and deciding kind of as a Delegator, how to allocate your GRT though, in then you can also check out the Get to Know Your Indexer series that Zuni and Ghostym, which are two community moderators within The Graph ecosystem have put together and they put that out, I believe, every week
+When I approached this, I chose a handful of different Indexers within the network to delegate to, mainly because decentralization and distribution is very important to me.
+And so I didn’t choose the Indexers that had the most stake there.
+I chose the ones that had less stake, but also just understanding each Indexer has their own economic model, so it’s important to understand that, understand the portion of the fees they’re allocating to Delegators and why.
+And so also Brandon Ramirez, one of the co-founders in research leads at Edge & Node, he did a great video at ETHDenver and I’m happy to share that.
+So you can put it in the show notes around choosing your Indexer and deciding as a Delegator how to allocate your GRT.
+And then you can also check out the Get to Know Your Indexer series that Zuni and Ghost, which are two community moderators within The Graph ecosystem have put together and they put that out I believe every week.